 Mickey’s Not-So-Scary Halloween Party

 Led by the infamous Headless Horseman, “Mickey’s Boo-To-You Halloween Parade,” is featured twice nightly.
 Sing along at the Hocus Pocus Villain Spelltacular and end the night with a “Boo-tacular” Fireworks show.
 For more information and dates, visit the event website.

 SeaWorld’s Halloween Spooktacular

 SeaWorld Orlando invites families to dive in and explore an underwater “fantasea” at SeaWorld’s Halloween Spooktacular – a family-friendly event where children can trick-or-treat, dance with fanciful sea creatures, and create sea-themed arts and crafts.
-Held every weekend from Sept.
-22 – Oct.
-28 and included with park admission.
+Held every weekend during the season and included with park admission.